Princess Isabelle of Orléans-Braganza: Marriage

-Isabelle first met her third cousin, Prince Henri of Orléans, heir to the Head of the House of Orléans, in 1920 at the home of the Duchess of Chartres, Henri's grandmother who was also a cousin of both of Isabelle's grandparents.
+Isabelle first met her third cousin, Prince Henri of Orléans, heir to the headship of the House of Orléans, in 1920 at the home of the Dowager Duchess of Chartres, Henri's grandmother who was also a cousin of both of Isabelle's grandparents.
 In the summer of 1923, Henri was a guest at the Chateau d'Eu, at which time Isabelle, aged 12, resolved that she would one day marry him.
 However, he took no apparent notice of her at the wedding of his sister, Anne, to the Duke of Aosta at Naples in 1927.
-During a visit to his parents' home, the Manoir d'Anjou in Brussels, over Easter 1928, Henri began to show interest in Isabelle, and still more at a family reunion in July 1929.
+During a visit to his parents' home, the Manoir d'Anjou in Brussels, over Easter 1928, Henri began to show interest in Isabelle, and even more at a family reunion in July 1929.

 Henri proposed to Isabelle on 10 August 1930 while taking part in a hunt at Count Dobržensky's Chotěboř home.
 The couple kept their engagement a secret until a family gathering at Attersee later that summer, but were obliged by the Duke of Guise to wait until Henri finished his studies at Louvain University before the betrothal was officially announced 28 December 1930.

 On 8 April 1931, Isabelle and Henri were married at Palermo Cathedral; she was 19, and he was 22.
 The wedding was held in Sicily, since the law of banishment against the heirs of France's former dynasties had not yet been abrogated.
 The two families selected Palermo because Henri's family owned a palace there, which had been the location of three earlier weddings.
 The wedding gave rise to several royalist demonstrations, and the road leading to the cathedral was lined with hundreds of visitors from France who viewed Henri as the rightful heir to the French throne.
 He was greeted with such cries as "Vive le roi, Vive la France" along with other monarchist cries and songs.
 These supporters were joined by 1,200 guests including members of the bride and groom's families, along with representatives of other royal dynasties.